Operation of a high-frequency, phase-slip qubit: Introduction

-Incorporating PSJs into qubits would be particularly beneficial for quantum information processing.
-The operating principle of PSJ-based qubits is predicated on flux quanta tunneling through the PSJ to create qubit states that are superpositions of persistent-current states \cite{mooij_phase-slip_2005}.
-Such qubit states are similar to those used in the fluxonium \cite{manucharyan_fluxonium_2009}, the bifluxon qubit \cite{kalashnikov_bifluxon_2020}, and the 0-$\pi$ qubit \cite{brooks_protected_2013, gyenis_experimental_2021}, but created without capacitors in the qubit circuit.
-This is useful since capacitors lead to increased sensitivity to charge-based noise sources as well as spurious modes that limit the operating frequency range and control mechanisms of the above-mentioned qubits.
-Additionally, PSJ-based qubits can be made from single films of higher-energy gap superconductors than aluminum.
+Incorporating constriction-based junctions into qubits would be particularly beneficial for quantum information processing.
+First, superconducting constrictions can be used to create qubits based on superpositions of persistent-current states \cite{mooij_phase-slip_2005} but without the need for incorporating shunting capacitors into the qubit circuit.
+Such qubit states are the basis for those used in the fluxonium \cite{manucharyan_fluxonium_2009}, the bifluxon qubit \cite{kalashnikov_bifluxon_2020}, and the 0-$\pi$ qubit \cite{brooks_protected_2013, gyenis_experimental_2021}.
+The smaller parasitic capacitances enabled by superconducting constrictions is useful since capacitors lead to spurious modes that limit the operating frequency range and control mechanisms of the above-mentioned qubits.
+Second, it has been proposed that building a circuit that contains a junction acting as a tunneling element for flux quanta and a junction acting as a tunneling element for Cooper pairs could lead to a robust noise-protected qubit \cite{le_doubly_2019}.
+The lower shunting capacitances needed for implementing constriction-based QPS junctions significantly reduces the requirements for realizing such a circuit.
+Finally, constriction-based QPS qubits can be made from single films of higher-energy gap superconductors than aluminum.
 These qubits could have transition frequencies higher than those of current superconducting qubits, which would enable qubit operation above dilution refrigerator temperatures and would ease signal transduction between superconducting qubits and higher-energy quantum communication platforms such as optical photons.
-Finally, it has been proposed that combining a phase slip junction with a Josephson junction in a qubit could lead to a robust noise-protected qubit \cite{le_doubly_2019}.
-It has been singularly challenging, however, to build PSJ-based qubits \cite{astafiev_coherent_2012, peltonen_coherent_2016}.
+While GrAl-based qubits \cite{rieger_granular_2023} are a promising pathway to realize devices with lower capacitances, they remain limited for use at high temperatures by the transition temperature of aluminum.
+It has been singularly challenging, however, to build non-Al constriction-based qubits \cite{astafiev_coherent_2012, peltonen_coherent_2016}.
 Qubit frequencies could not be determined through design \cite{astafiev_coherent_2012}, and qubit coherence times were only inferred by spectroscopic linewidths \cite{peltonen_coherent_2016}.